-People, when they come to TypeScript, might have different ideas in mind when it comes to how strict they want types checked.
+People, when they come to TypeScript, might have different ideas in mind with how strict they want types checked.

 Some people don’t want types at all, like JavaScript currently is, and want to use other aspects of TypeScript, while others might want to be very strict.